$1 Million More

 Donnelly College wants students to discover their true potential so they can become the best versions of themselves.
 We know that money does not define success, but when you are considering investing in your future, it's smart to think about the return on investment you'll get from earning a college degree.

-Take some time to check out our academic programs, scholarship opportunities (including a STEM scholarship) and learn why students choose Donnelly.
+Take some time to check out our academic programs, scholarship opportunities and learn why students choose Donnelly.
 Then complete a free application for admission, and an admissions counselor will be back in touch soon.
 You should know, that while Donnelly is already a very affordable private school option, more than 90% of our students receive financial assistance and scholarships.
 It may be easier to afford a college education than you think.
 You will only know once you take the first step.

 Ready to get started?
 APPLY NOW!